Visiting and live-in care across Bournemouth

 Visiting care in and around Bournemouth

-Whether you need regular visits throughout the day to support you with your mobility or 30-minute drop-ins once a week to help you to plan your meals, visiting home care is moulded and tailored entirely around what you want and need.
+Whether you need regular visits throughout the day to support you with your mobility or 30-minute drop-ins once a week to help you to plan your meals, Bournemouth home care is moulded and tailored entirely around what you want and need.
 That way, you can rest assured that you will always have someone that you can rely on who will support you with your care needs.

 Experienced in supporting individuals with a variety of different conditions or health needs, our expertly-trained carers can assist with anything from Parkinson’s, dementia and Huntington’s to multiple sclerosis, acquired brain injuries, cerebral palsy and many other conditions.
 Regardless of your diagnosis, they can support you to ‘live well’ rather than ‘suffer from’.